Alucard0x1/r3codeai/README.md

 1. **Describe UI/UX**: Type your request in the input field (e.g., "Create a modern landing page for a coffee shop")
 2. **Watch Creation**: See the AI generate complete HTML, CSS, and JavaScript in real-time
 3. **Single File Output**: Get a complete website in one HTML file ready for deployment
-4. **Convert to WordPress**: Click "Convert to WP" to transform your HTML into a WordPress theme

 5. **Iterate**: Continue asking the AI to improve the UI/UX and functionality

 ## Technology Stack